imani4j/major-project/plan.md

 It would be nice if you could give them all names, and it probably won't be hard, but it's not important

 ~I don't remember how many people are in your party in "The Oregon Trail".
-I should search that up. ok its just giving me results for the actual Oregin Trail so~ I'll just make the number 5.
+I should search that up.~ ~ok its just giving me results for the actual Oregin Trail so~ I'll just make the number 5.

-~Party should probably be a variable so I can calculate how much food is eaten every day~ Nope it should be an array full of objects.
+~Party should probably be a variable so I can calculate how much food is eaten every day~ Nope it should be an array called Party full of objects.
 Each party member can be an object with things like:

 -Health
 -Name
 -isAlive
+-isSick (new addition)

 so i can calculate overall party health and how many living party members there are.
 This will also make changing names easy